 Place the apple slices in a medium bowl and sprinkle with the lemon juice and toss.
 Set aside.

 In another medium bowl, melt the butter in the microwave.
 Add the brown sugar and stir to combine.
-Scrape the butter-sugar mixture into the bottom of the pan and spread into an even layer.
+Scrape the butter-sugar mixture into the bottom of the pan, spreading into an even layer.

 Lay the apples evenly over the butter-sugar mixture.
 Set the pan aside.